Untangling two systems of noncrossing curves

-In our current approach, which has not yet been completely worked out, we need just a finite bound on $f_{g,h}(m,n)$.
-However, we consider the problem investigated in this paper interesting in itself and contributing to a better understanding of combinatorial properties of curves on surfaces.
+Independently of the application to embeddability, we consider the problem investigated in this paper interesting in itself and contributing to a better understanding of combinatorial properties of curves on surfaces.

+As mentioned above, the question studied in the present paper has also been investigated independently by Geelen, Huynh, and Richter \cite{Geelen:Explicit-bounds-for-graph-minors-2013}, with a rather different and very strong motivation stemming from the theory of graph minors, namely the question of obtaining explicit upper bounds for the graph minor algorithms of Robertson and Seymour.
+Phrased in the language of the present paper, Geelen et al.~\cite[Theorem~2.1]{Geelen:Explicit-bounds-for-graph-minors-2013} show that $f_{g,h}(m,n)$ and $\fno_{g,h}(m,n)$ are both bounded by $n 3^m$, but only under the assumption that $\surf\setminus(\beta_1\cup\cdots\cup\beta_n)$ is connected.\footnote{We remark that without this additional assumption, the bounds proved by Geelen et al. (or even weaker ones of the form $K(g,m)n$) could also be used for the application to the algorithmic embeddability problem, but due to the extra assumption their results cannot be directly applied to \cite{emb3} (even though it might be possible to remove the extra assumption).}

-\heading{Further work. } We suspect that the bound in Theorem~\ref{t:bound_main} should also be $O(mn)$.
+\ifGD\else \heading{Further work. } We suspect that the bound in Theorem~\ref{t:bound_main} should also be $O(mn)$.
 The possible weak point of the current proof is the reduction in Proposition~\ref{p:bound_g}(ii), from genus comparable to $m+n$ to the planar case.